sonuprasad66/sonuprasad66/README.md

 </div>

 <div width="100%" display="flex">
-<h3 align="left">- I'm a Full Stack Developer with a specialization in MERN stack, focusing on writing clean and efficient code 👨‍🎓</h3>
+<h3 align="left">- Hi there, I'm Sonu Prasad.
+I'm a skilled Full-Stack developer with hands-on experience in web development, specializing in building and optimizing scalable and high-performance applications. 👨‍🎓</h3>
-<h3 align="left">- Currently looking for a new opportunity. 🤖</h3>
+<h3 align="left">- While I have expertise in full-stack development, my primary focus is on backend development, designing, implementing, and optimizing server-side functionalities to enhance efficiency and performance.
+That said, I'm also proficient in front-end development, crafting user-friendly interfaces, implementing business logic, and integrating APIs to deliver seamless end-to-end product solutions. 🤖</h3>
 </div>
 <br/>